Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control: Experimental Details

 E2C training specifics: \begin{itemize} \item $\lambda$ from the loss term of E2C was tuned using a parameter sweep in $\{0.25, 0.5, 1\}$, and was chosen to be $0.25$ across all domains, as it performed the best independently for each domain. \end{itemize}

-\model{} training specifics: \begin{itemize} \item $\lambda_{\text{FEP}}$ was set to be $7$ across all domains, after it was tuned using a parameter sweep in $\{1, 3, 7, 10\}$ on the Planar system. \item $\lambda_{\text{CR}}$ was set to be $1$ across all domains without performing any tuning. \item $\{\latent_{t}^{\eps}, \control_{t}^{\eps}\}$ were generated from $\{ \latent_t, \control_{t} \}$ by adding Gaussian noise $\mathcal{N}(0, 0.1^2)$, where $\sigma=0.1$ was set across all domains without performing any tuning. \item Motivated by \cite{hafner2018learning}, we added a deterministic loss term in the form of cross entropy between the output of the generative path given the current observation and action (while taking the means of the encoder output and the dynamics model output) and the observation of the next state.
+\model{} training specifics: \begin{itemize} \item $\lambda_{\textrm{p}}$ was set to $1$ across all domains. \item $\lambda_{\textrm{c}}$ was set to be $7$ across all domains, after it was tuned using a parameter sweep in $\{1, 3, 7, 10\}$ on the Planar system. \item $\lambda_{\textrm{cur}}$ was set to be $1$ across all domains without performing any tuning. \item $\{\bar{\latent}, \bar{\control}\}$, for the curvature loss, were generated from $\{ \latent, \control \}$ by adding Gaussian noise $\mathcal{N}(0, 0.1^2)$, where $\sigma=0.1$ was set across all domains without performing any tuning. \item Motivated by \cite{hafner2018learning}, we added a deterministic loss term in the form of cross entropy between the output of the generative path given the current observation and action (while taking the means of the encoder output and the dynamics model output) and the observation of the next state.
 This loss term was added with a coefficient of $0.3$ across all domains after it was tuned using a parameter sweep over $\{0.1, 0.3, 0.5\}$ on the Planar system. \end{itemize}